erose25/is477-project/StatusReport.md

 - is477-project/data/raw/GlobalFindexDatabase2025.csv
 - is477-project/data/raw/pip_dataset.csv

+## 5. Metadata and Dataset Documentation
+We documented the URLs of sources of the Findex and PIP datasets as well as defined the variables seen across the datasets.
+Path to this file can be found below:
+- is477-project/docs/metadata_documentation

-## 5. Data Quality Assessment and Cleaning:
+## 6. Data Quality Assessment and Cleaning:
 We assessed both datasets to identify:
 - Missing values
 - Irrelevant variables